 The course is delivered at Ipswich campus.
 Students studying full-time on BSc (Hons) Midwifery are likely to have approximately 288 tutor structured learning hours for level 5 and 216 tutor structured learning hours for level 6.
 Tutor structured learning will be a mix of lecture, seminar, practical activity and students will also be required to participate in 1,800 hours of work placement across a range of local hospital and community placements.
 Placements will be arranged by the University.
+You will learn in practice at one trust but some time will be be spent at an alternative trust to experience variation in management and leadership in NHS maternity care.
 Students will normally be expected to undertake 10 hours of independent study in an average week but should be prepared for this to vary based on assignment deadlines and class exercises.